Project 0: Digital Painting - Spring 2026

 You must implement the following functions.
 These functions are the public interface of the project.
 The public interface will be used to test your project.
 You can use private helper functions in your design of this project.
 They won't be called directly for testing.

 This is the default constructor.
 It creates an empty object.
 An empty object does not hold any memory.
 The constructor must initialize all member variables.
+The empty object has zero height and width.

 This is the constructor.
 It initializes all member variables and it allocates required memory if necessary.
 If the user passes invalid parameters such a a negative size the constructor creates an empty object.